Hafsa-Iqbal/LiDAR_Anomaly_Detection/README.txt

    This process may take many hours, we have uploaded an already pretrained network called "modelnet40PretrainNetwork.mat" so you can skip this step

-3- Run "TransferLearning.m" to provide initial inofrmation of our data to the network using transfer learning
+3- Run "TransferLearning.m" to provide initial information of our data to the network using transfer learning

 4- Run "FeatureExtractioniCAB.m" to get the features of the testing data